project-hatohol/HAPI-2.0-Specification/en/README.md

 ### putHistory(method)

  - When receive [fetchHistory](#user-content-fetchhistorymethod) procedure from Hatohol server, HAP returns matched history to conditions.
-It has possible that burden to Hatohol server, can not use anytime.
+This procedure has possibility that burden to Hatohol server, can not use at the arbitrary point of time.

 ***Request(params)***